|Maps:||LPI Mount Wilson 8930-1N 1:25000|

 Continuing on down the fire trail, there is a long descent to a T-junction, where the track joins up with the main fire trail that winds around the back side of Mt Banks.
 If you wanted a short day, you could return via this track directly to the car park, but otherwise, turn right.
 The fire trail winds in and out of several gullies, passes an old (empty) water tank on the left, and comes close to the cliff edge at an open area.
 This is probably the pick of views on the walk, and well worth a morning tea stop.
 The Mt Hay Walls stand out across the far side of the Grose Valley, with the Boorong Crags to the east.

 A little further on, a foot track leads off to the right of the fire trail.
-This leads out to Frank Hurley Head, another lookout.
-Finally, about 800m further again, there is another faint foot track leading out to an unmarked lookout.
+This optional detour, now overgrown, leads out to Frank Hurley Head.
+Otherwise, about 800m further again, an old fire trail branches off the main one, leading out to an unmarked lookout.
 This may be a good spot for lunch.
-It is possible to continue to follow the fire trail for 3.5km more before it peters out, but most parties would turn around here.
+It is possible to continue to follow the main fire trail for 3.5km more before it peters out, but most parties would turn around here.
 The views further out are not really worth the walk, although more difficult trips such as Zobels Gully, Explorers Brook and David Crevasse (the latter two require abseiling to negotiate) can be reached from here.

 On the way back, you can bypass the trip over Mt Banks by following the main fire trail all the way back to the picnic area.